 The Trumpet & the King

 In 1501, John Blanke, a young black musician of exceptional talent, left the ancient city of Granada and made is his way to the court of Henry VII of England.
-There he forged a surprising musical bond with the child who would become the infamous Henry VIII.
+There he forged a surprising musical bond with the boy who would become the infamous Henry VIII.

 Fejiro Emasiobi and Sam Claridge as John Blanke and Prince Henry.
 Photo credit: Neil Harrison.

 The piece was developed through more than two years of workshop exploration with the Terra Nova community and its strengths are the strengths of many perspectives.
+Here are just a few images from that process.